Skyzser/YTDownloadify/README.md

-# YT2MP3
+# YTDownloadify
-A YouTube to MP3 web-based converter app, which takes a user query, converts it to an MP3 file, and allows the user to download onto their local machine.
+A web-based application which allows users to download videos fetched by the YouTube API in different formats.